lassereinboeng/vue-topfschlagen/README.md

 ### Game Mode

-A pot get's randomly placed in the viewport.
-You have to find it by hitting somewhere in the viewport.
+A pot gets randomly placed in the viewport.
+You have to find it by hitting somewhere in the viewport - blindfolded.
 You get a hint for every hit, whether you got nearer or farer.
-"Hotter" or "cooler", as we say in Germany.
+"Wärmer" or "Kälter", as we say in Germany.

-## Project setup
+## Contribute

 ```
 npm install